Young Athlete Recovery vs Master Athlete Recovery

 Frequently Asked Questions

-Master athletes typically require a higher absolute and relative protein intake to counteract anabolic resistance and maintain muscle mass.
-While young athletes may thrive on 1.2-1.7g/kg body weight, master athletes often benefit from 1.6-2.2g/kg body weight, distributed strategically throughout the day, including a significant dose post-workout, to stimulate muscle protein synthesis effectively.
+Master athletes generally require a higher relative protein intake to counteract age-related anabolic resistance.
+While young athletes might thrive on 1.2-1.6g/kg body weight, master athletes often benefit from 1.6-2.0g/kg body weight, with an emphasis on distributing protein evenly throughout the day, including a significant dose (30-40g) post-workout and before bed.
+This higher intake helps stimulate muscle protein synthesis more effectively, aiding in repair and adaptation.

-How does hormonal profile affect recovery for young vs. master athletes?+
+Does sleep impact recovery differently for young vs. master athletes?+

 Recovery in a can